 To view the exceptions that are pending for the current filing:

-- On the Filings tab, locate the tax you're going to file
+- On the Filings tab, locate the tax you're going to file.

 Why do some exceptions cancel out and look to be for the same transaction?

 If you delete and recreate a transaction for a previous period, then both changes will show as exceptions, but will net out to zero.
 This is also caused by editing and saving a transaction, even if the line item in question was not changed.
-This is perfectly normal and should not affect the balance of your filing.
+This is perfectly normal, and should not affect the balance of your filing.

 When filing your return, use the Adjust link on the far right of the line to increase or decrease the amount as necessary.
-Pay special mind to the adjustment account that you select, and, if necessary, consult an accounting professional to ensure that your chart of accounts is correct after the adjustment.
+Pay special attention to the adjustment account that you select, and, if necessary, consult an accounting professional to ensure that your chart of accounts is correct after the adjustment.